skyelynwaddell/vector0/README.md

 https://www.fteqw.org/ <br>
 https://github.com/fte-team/fteqw

-## Getting Started
-Drag Quake Game Files into `gamedata` folder. <br>
-The quake game files folder should contain `glquake.exe`. <br>
-Extract fteqw_win64.zip into gamedata, or get the newest/proper version for your system from `fteqw.org`.

 ## Install ericwtools
 https://github.com/ericwa/ericw-tools<br>
 These include tools for lighting, turning .map files into .bsp and other useful utilities/tools for map compiling. <br>
 Extract these files into a folder somewhere, trenchbroom will need access to these files. <br>

 ## Mapping
 Download trenchbroom:
 https://trenchbroom.github.io/ <br>

+Drag the folder `qengine` from `/tbdata` into `TRENCHBROOM_INSTALL_PATH/games/`

-After installing trenchbroom and opening it, click `New Map...`
+After installing trenchbroom and adding the qengine to the games folder, open the app and click `New Map...`

-Select `Quake` from the games list, and click `Open preferences...` <br>
+Select `qengine` from the games list, and click `Open preferences...` <br>
-Another list of games will show up in preferences, go down to `Quake`.
+Another list of games will show up in preferences, go down to `qengine`.

 There will be 4 paths you will have to fill in